Ethra8/history-quiz/README.md

 - **RESTART-QUIZ BUTTON** - By clicking on the button, the user can restart the quiz at anytime.
 The 1st question is automatically displayed, and the counters are set to 0.

 ## DARK AND LIGHT MODES
-By clicking on the settings icon placed on the navigation bar, the user can toggle between the default dark mode, and the light mode, all through the quiz:
+By clicking on the gear icon placed on the navigation bar, the user can toggle between the default dark mode, and the light mode, all through the quiz:
 -

 ![image](https://github.com/Ethra8/history-quiz/assets/80659091/59ac8a71-7bd8-4856-a849-ef009b6c227a)